Amankumar006/shopify-next-commerce-demo/README.md

-Here’s a starter README for your shopify-next-commerce-demo project.
-You can further customize it with a project description, features, and setup instructions.

----

 # Shopify Next.js Commerce Demo

 This is a demo project showcasing a Shopify-powered e-commerce storefront built with Next.js and TypeScript.